-393 Sections 2.2 and 4 of the 2nd AVMSD Application Report.
+109 Sections 2.2 and 4 of the 2nd AVMSD Application Report.

-394 Adaptations of a channel to the specificities of the target country in particular as regards advertising.
+Adaptations of a channel to the specificities of the target country in particular as regards advertising.

-395 EAO Refit data: Note A1: Linear Audiovisual Media Services
+111 EAO Refit data: Note A1: Linear Audiovisual Media Services

-396 For example, Sony Entertainment Television broadcasts in Germany with a licence from the UK.
+112 For example, Sony Entertainment Television broadcasts in Germany with a licence from the UK.
 It has a roster of European drama from across the EU, with recent programmes including such series as Gran Hotel (ES), Un village français (FR), les hommes de l'ombre (FR), Anna Pihl (DK), Clan (BE) and the tunnel (UK/FR).
-Source: Promoting growth, pluralism and choice - The country of origin principle and Europe's audiovisual sector (http://coba.org.uk/our-sector/coba-latest/2016/coba-launches-country-of-origin-report categories (majority of Member States, public service broadcasters, commercial broadcasters, satellite operators and representatives of the internet industry) in the 2015 Public consultation.
+Source: Promoting growth, pluralism and choice - The country of origin principle and Europe's audiovisual sector (http://coba.org.uk/our-sector/coba-latest/2016/coba-launches-country-of-origin-report

-398 In the framework of the public consultation, this aspect has been highlighted by DE, LU, SE and the UK, as well as by the satellite industry, public service broadcasters, commercial broadcasters, platform operators and publishers.
+114 In the framework of the public consultation, this aspect has been highlighted by DE, LU, SE and the UK, as well as by the satellite industry, public service broadcasters, commercial broadcasters, platform operators and publishers.
+115 A comprehensive document regarding the application of respectively the derogation and the circumvention procedure was presented and discussed at